Building your app

-When you use Codefresh for Continuous Integration, one of the most basic tasks is compiling and packaging applications.
-Even though Codefresh has native support for Docker artifacts, it still works great with traditional (non-dockerized) applications that don’t use a Dockerfile for the actual build.
+When you use Codefresh for continuous integration (CI), one of the most basic tasks is compiling and packaging applications.
+Though Codefresh has native support for Docker artifacts, it still works great with traditional (non-Dockerized) applications that don’t use a Dockerfile for the actual build.

-If your application is deployed as a Docker image then see the Building Docker images guide instead.
+If your application is deployed as a Docker image, see building Docker images instead.

 This approach has a lot of advantages:

-- There is no maintenance effort for build nodes.
-They only have Docker and nothing else.
+- No maintenance effort for build nodes, as they only have Docker and nothing else.

 - It is very easy to upgrade a tool to a new version (just change the tag of the Docker container used)

 Notice also that unlike some other CI solutions:

 - You can use multiple Docker images in the same pipeline, even if they contain the same tool, with no version conflicts

 - As Docker images in Codefresh pipelines have no special requirements, you can use any private or public Docker image.